I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

-If you are thinking about selling in your house in order to live year round in an RV, there is a great deal for you to take into consideration before doing so.
+The short answer is yes.
+But, if you are thinking about selling your house in order to live year round in an RV, there is a great deal for you to take into consideration before doing so.

 Ever since the housing crisis took place, people’s views about lifestyle have increasingly turned away from owning homes and more towards finding less financially risky living quarters.
 Many view recreational vehicle ownership as the best way to do this.

 While this may seem a good idea, it can be a tricky one that deserves careful thought.

 This article delves into various aspects of making this choice so that readers can gain a realistic perspective of what is involved.